All Episodes

 I noticed this, I think.

-Let me know in the comments and chat if you did when the last election cycle was taking place and the Democrats marshaled the forces of A-lister actors like Mark Ruffalo and various others.
+Let me know in the comments and chat if you did when the last election cycle was taking place and the Democrats marshaled the forces of A-lista actors like Mark Ruffalo and various others.

-I don't know if he specifically was invited, but I remember seeing on Oprah Winfrey a bunch of real big stars, all of the kind of stars that we all love and admire if we take the culture seriously, or even if we enjoy the culture.
+I don't know if he specifically was invited, but I remember seeing on Oprah Winfrey a bunch of real big stars, all of the kind of stars that we all love and admire if we take the culture seriously or even if we enjoy the culture.

-You know, I'm not saying the culture is absolutely evil, just saying it's generated by evil.
+You know, I'm not saying the culture is absolutely evil.

-And there was this variety of sort of attractive, appealing, glamorous stars endorsing Kamala Harris on Oprah, but actually, that was the antiquated and old institutional systems of media that are falling apart that can no longer function.
+But actually, that was the antiquated and old institutional systems of media that are falling apart, that can no longer function.

 The old school.